Brown v. Board of Education Oral History Project

 NPS Image

-One of the four cases heard alongside Brown v.
+Washington, D.C.: One of the four cases heard alongside Brown v.
 Board of Education, Bolling v.
 Sharpe presented a unique situation in the challenge to racial segregation in schools.
-Due to the District of Columbia not being a state, the NAACP couldn't rely on the 14th amendment in it's argument.
+Due to the District of Columbia not being a state, the NAACP couldn't rely on the 14th Amendment in its argument.
+Rather, the court decided the case based on the equal protection clause in the 5th Amendment.

 Hockinson School